PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to configure `Sphinx-Needs Options`_.

 The special option ``:id:``, has to be unique within the current project.
-It is often the case, you write sel speacking id's which are even can be easly reviewed.
+It is often useful, you write self speacking id's which even can be easly reviewed.
-Additionally you can use auto generated ids via IDE extension or scripting or scripting see https://github.com/useblocks/sphinx-needs/issues/728.
+Additionally you can use auto generated ids via IDE extension or scripting see https://github.com/useblocks/sphinx-needs/issues/728.
 A discussion how ID's could be generated accross organisations is currently ongoing in https://github.com/useblocks/sphinx-needs/discussions/1088#discussioncomment-8131189.